Jason Mraz: 2014–2019: Yes! and Know.

-Know. and Look for the Good (2018–present)

-Prior to and following his involvement in Waitress, Mraz began work on a follow-up album to Yes!.
-In June 2018, he announced his sixth studio album, Know.—a play on the previous album's title— it was released on August 10, 2018.
+In 2015, Mraz was featured on "Bad Idea" and "You Matter to Me" on the Sara Bareilles album What's Inside: Songs From Waitress.
+On September 27, 2017, it was announced that Mraz would make his Broadway debut in the musical Waitress.
+He took on the role of Dr. Pomatter from November 3, 2017, until February 11, 2018.

+On August 10, 2018, Mraz released his sixth studio album, Know..
 He referred to the new album as "bright and shiny" and a "classic-sounding pop acoustic, vocally driven record with positive lyrics and love songs."

-Inspired by a blessing he received from a Buddhist monk during a trip to Myanmar in 2012, Mraz wrote the song "Have It All" with Raining Jane and producers David Hodges, JKash, and Andrew Wells.
-The song was released as the lead single to the new album on April 27, 2018, and accompanied by a video filmed with performing arts students from his hometown of Richmond.
-With the announcement of the album in June 2018, Mraz released a second track off of Know. called "Unlonely".
+The album was preceded by the release of two singles: "Have It All" was released on April 27, 2018, and was inspired by a blessing he received from a Buddhist monk during a trip to Myanmar in 2012.
+It was accompanied by a video filmed with performing arts students from his hometown of Richmond.
+The album's second single, "Unlonely", was released in June.
 In July 2018, Mraz shared the lyric video for the song "More Than Friends", a duet with Meghan Trainor.
-On August 7, 2018, he partnered with Fathom Events on the one-night-only release of Jason Mraz - Have It All The Movie, a concert film and behind the scenes footage of the making of the "Have It All" video, in 600 movie theaters throughout North America.
-On August 10, 2018, his sixth album, Know., was released.
-In 2019, he was featured on the album The Secret by Alan Parsons as lead vocalist of the song "Miracle".
+On August 7, 2018, he partnered with Fathom Events for the one-night-only release of Jason Mraz - Have It All The Movie, a concert film and behind the scenes footage of the making of the "Have It All" video, in 600 movie theaters throughout North America.
+In 2019, he was featured on the album The Secret by Alan Parsons as lead vocalist on the song "Miracle".
 On August 13, 2019, Mraz was named the first-ever District Advocate Ambassador to continue the fight for music creators' rights.

+2020–present: Look for the Good and Mystical Magical Rhythmical Radical Ride

-In June 2020, Jason Mraz signed a three multi-album agreement with BMG led by Vice President of A&R Jaime Neely, Executive Vice President of Repertoire & Marketing Thomas Scherer, Vice President of Marketing and Recorded Music Cyndi Lynott, and Vice President of Creative Synch Jonathan Palmer.
+In June 2020, Jason Mraz signed a three-album agreement with BMG led by Vice President of A&R Jaime Neely, Executive Vice President of Repertoire & Marketing Thomas Scherer, Vice President of Marketing and Recorded Music Cyndi Lynott, and Vice President of Creative Synch Jonathan Palmer.
+Jason also founded Interrabang Records, through which his 2020 album, Look for the Good, was released, as well as singer-songwriter Gregory Page's eighteenth album, One Hell of a Memory.

-On February 15, 2023, Mraz released the single "I Feel Like Dancing" for his upcoming album Mystical Magical Rhythmical Radical Ride, which is set to release on June 23.
+On February 15, 2023, Mraz released the single "I Feel Like Dancing" for his upcoming album Mystical Magical Rhythmical Radical Ride.
+The album was released on June 23, 2023, which was also Mraz's 46th birthday.
+In September 2023, Mraz began appearing on Season 32 of Dancing With the Stars, partnered with pro dancer Daniella Karagach.
+He placed second during the season finale.